Formula Ford Festival: Loss of prominence

 For many years the festival was the highlight of the Formula Ford season.
 Entries of several hundred cars from all over the Formula Ford world were common into the 1990s, with racers competing in knockout heats to decide the grid for a grand final.
 Entries have been declining and recent Festivals have struggled to attract more than 40-50 cars, enough for two heats and a final.

 Support races from other classes e.g. Caterham, Club F3, and Historic Sports 2000 have also been included in the program.
 This is because although the event still has the atmosphere of past years its position as a rite of passage for young drivers has largely been usurped by other junior formulae, mostly by the FIA backed Formula 4 and karting.

 More "historic" FF1600 cars have been turning up for the supporting races than contemporary Zetecs, however, in 2006, the Festival saw the Duratec engine for the first time thereby having a final for all 3 marques at one meeting for the first time.
 The Walter Hayes Trophy now recognises the continuing interest in 1600cc 'Kent' Formula Ford and attracted over 150 entries in 2006, including several drivers more commonly seen in much more senior formulae, including current two-time IndyCar Series champion Josef Newgarden, who won the 2008 Kent class, the most recent prominent champion to have raced in this festival.

 From 2015 the Festival became exclusively for Kent engined cars, restoring the Festival to its pre-1993 format.

 Winners

 Below is a list of overall festival winners.
-Since 1993, a secondary festival was run in alongside for older specification cars running the Ford Kent engine.
+Since 1993, a secondary festival was run alongside for older specification cars running the Ford Kent engine.
 Since 2009, a third event has also been held for cars using the Ford Zetec engine.